otang47/Landscape-Painting-Classification/README.md

-# Chinese Landscape Painting Classification Using a Convolutional Neural Networks
+# Chinese Landscape Painting Classification Using Convolutional Neural Networks

 This project was done by Olivia Tang and Rose William for the University of Pennsylvania's CIS 107: Visual Culture through the Computer's Eye.